phalcon-orphanage/docs/en/installation.md

 <a name='installation-linux-debian-other-ppa'></a>
 #### Additional PPAs
 #### Ondřej Surý
-If you do not wish to use our packagecloud.io repository, you can always use the one offered by [Ondřej Surý](https://launchpad.net/~ondrej/+archive/ubuntu/php/).
+If you do not wish to use our repository at [packagecloud.io](https://packagecloud.io/phalcon), you can always use the one offered by [Ondřej Surý](https://launchpad.net/~ondrej/+archive/ubuntu/php/).

 Installation of the repo:
 ```php